 - Federal or State – The takedowns involved a total of 79 conspirators, 43 of whom were indicted in federal court and 36 charged locally.
 Whether or not any case will be charged by the feds or the state depends a lot on the circumstances involved.
 However, federal prosecutors are likely to focus their efforts on large conspiracies which are interstate in nature, and / or are committed within federal jurisdictions such as the U.S. Postal Service.
 The amounts and types of drugs involved also factor into whether suspects are charged in federal or state court.

 Conspiracy and drug crime cases are complex matters, and they demand the attention of experienced defense attorneys.
-At The Koffel Law Firm, our legal team aggressively protects the rights, freedoms, and futures of clients charged with all types of drug crimes, including drug trafficking and sales, marijuana trafficking, and crimes involving heroin, cocaine, and methamphetamine, among others.
+At Koffel Brininger Nesbitt, our legal team aggressively protects the rights, freedoms, and futures of clients charged with all types of drug crimes, including drug trafficking and sales, marijuana trafficking, and crimes involving heroin, cocaine, and methamphetamine, among others.
 Call (614) 675-4845 or contact us online to speak with an attorney.